 GOOD For 1080p High Settings

-The best card for 1080p under $200 from AMD which can play any game on ultra and max out everything without breaking a sweat is again the new RX series graphics card RX 470 which is available in 4gb and 8gb version.
-The 4gb version is priced at $179.99 officially but it’s hard to find one at this price.
-You can get one for $189.99 or $199.99.
-Still the price difference is not that great and is affordable.
+The best card for 1080p under $200 from AMD which can play any game on ultra and max out everything without breaking a sweat is again the new RX series graphics card RX 570 which is available in 4gb and 8gb version and is a little bit faster than the RX 470.
+The 4gb version is available for $200 right now and I was able to find the ASUS one only as this card isn’t enough in stock.

-If you want to compare this card to any of the previous generations you can say it fills the gap between a R9 380X and R9 390.
-It can play an game at 60fps maxed out settings and performs best when equipped with an Intel core i3 6100, i5 6400 or Fx 8350 if you want the best value for the dollars spent.
-If you want to make your pc future proof for 1080p as well as 1440p then this card is the way to go as it will help you achieve good framerates when you put two of these together for higher resolutions.
+If you want to compare this card to any of the previous generations you can say it fills the gap between an R9 380X and R9 390.
+It can play a game at 60fps maxed out settings and performs best when equipped with an Intel core i3 7100, i5 7500 or Ryzen 5 1400 if you want the best value for the dollars spent.
+If you want to make your PC future proof for 1080p as well as 1440p then this card is the way to go as it will help you achieve good framerates when you put two of these together for higher resolutions.

 Specs and Features:-